The KCC20Minter Contract

 - which KCC20 covenant it governs

-- how much issuance remains
+- how much issuance allowance remains

 - whether the cross-contract binding has already been initialized